wsk9531/learn-go-with-tests/arrays/recap_arrays.md

 [4]int passed to a function expecting [5]int will not compile.

-**SLICES** are used for this reason, they can have any size and do not encode the size of the collection.
+**SLICES** are used for this reason, they have a FIXED size but  and do not encode the size of the collection.

+We can create new ones from old ones using append()!

 Slices look like []type e.g. []int is a slice of integers.
+Can use other types.
+Can even use arrays/slice type slices e.g. [][]string

 In writing the Sum function, I could either create a new function to handle slice inputs, or break the existing function by changing the argument from an array to a slice.